Rent increases for private tenants

 The new rent will normally apply from the date in the section 13 notice.

-This may mean you owe the landlord money if you had to wait for the tribunal decision.
+This may mean you owe the landlord money.

 Tell the tribunal if this will cause you financial problems.
 They may say the new rent will apply from the date of their decision instead.

 You could challenge a first tier tribunal decision by appealing to the upper tribunal.

 You normally need specialist advice to do this.

 If the rent increase notice is not valid